brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 ```

 There's a few empty values in the expenditures and performance index columns, so we'll just exclude schools which are missing those measurements from our analysis.
 We'll also want to normalize our data (so the mean of each column is 0 and the standard deviation 1).
-Then we'll fit our correlation model to the data, and look at the resulting posterior distribution for $\mu_\rho$.
+Then we'll fit our correlation model to the data, and look at the resulting posterior distribution for \\( \mu_\rho \\).

 ```python